Amy's View

 Amy's View is a play written by British playwright David Hare.
 It premiered in London at the Royal National Theatre's Lyttelton Theatre on 13 June 1997, directed by Richard Eyre and starring Judi Dench, Ronald Pickup and Samantha Bond in the title role.
 It transferred to the Aldwych Theatre in the West End from January to April 1998, then moved to Broadway on 15 April 1999 for a limited run at the Ethel Barrymore Theatre, again directed by Eyre.
 Dench, Pickup and Bond reprised their original roles, resulting in a Tony nomination for Best Featured Actress in a Play, to Bond, and the Tony Award for Best Leading Actress in a Play, to Dench.
 In addition, Hare received a special citation from the New York Drama Critics' Circle.
-It was revived in November 2006 at the Garrick Theatre with Felicity Kendal and Jenna Russell in the lead roles and ran until February 2007.
+The play was revived in November 2006 at the Garrick Theatre, with Felicity Kendal and Jenna Russell in the lead roles, and ran until February 2007.

-The play takes place in Berkshire near Pangbourne, and in London, from 1979 to 1995.
+The play takes place in Berkshire, near Pangbourne, and in London, from 1979 to 1995.
 Over the course of these sixteen years, "a running argument about the respective virtues of traditional theater and the media arts weaves its way through espoused opinions on marriage, love, fame, fidelity, betrayal, personal and artistic integrity, and the sometimes elusive ethics of the corporate world, among other things."

-Historical Context
+Historical context

 David Hare is often noted for his critical views of British society, and throughout the sixteen years during which the play is set, Margaret Thatcher was becoming increasingly prominent and powerful within the British government and Lloyd's of London was experiencing great turmoil in dealing with insurance claims.

 Hare’s own knowledge of the theater as well as filmmaking is a prominent source of the criticisms and benefits of the two mediums argued about by the fictional Dominic and Esme.